East Brisbane Toothache emergency

 Should I wait if pain relief is helping?

 Pain relief may reduce symptoms temporarily, but it does not treat the cause.
-If pain returns or worsens, book a dental assessment.
+If pain returns, worsens, or is linked with swelling, book a dental assessment.

 What if toothache is causing swelling?

 Swelling can indicate infection and should be assessed urgently.
-If breathing or swallowing is affected, seek urgent medical care.
+If breathing or swallowing is affected, or swelling spreads quickly toward the eye, neck or throat, seek urgent medical care.

-Book online or call our team so we can assess your tooth pain and discuss suitable next steps.
+If tooth pain is severe, worsening, waking you at night, painful when biting, or linked with swelling, book online or call our team so we can assess the cause and discuss suitable next steps.